gradle/gradle/subprojects/docs/src/docs/release/notes.md

 A number of constants on `ArtifactRepositoryContainer` have been deprecated and will be removed in Gradle 2.0.

+### Unused classes

+The following classes will be removed in Gradle 2.0.
+They are no longer used:

+* `IllegalOperationAtExecutionTimeException`
+* `AntJavadoc`

 ### Open API classes

 The Open API has been deprecated for over two years (since Gradle 1.0-milestone-4) and is due to be removed in Gradle 2.0.
 The entry points to the